Sponsor and status

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S.Con.Res.
-17 is a concurrent resolution in the United States Congress.
+17 (115th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 This concurrent resolution was introduced in the 115th Congress, which met from Jan 3, 2017 to Jan 3, 2019.
 Legislation not enacted by the end of a Congress is cleared from the books.

 How to cite this information.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2019).
 S.Con.Res.
 17 — 115th Congress: A concurrent resolution expressing the sense of Congress that the United States should withdraw from ...
 Retrieved from https://www.govtrack.us/congress/bills/115/sconres17

 “S.Con.Res.
 17 — 115th Congress: A concurrent resolution expressing the sense of Congress that the United States should withdraw from ...” www.GovTrack.us.
 2017.
 January 16, 2019 <https://www.govtrack.us/congress/bills/115/sconres17>

 A concurrent resolution expressing the sense of Congress that the United States should withdraw from the Paris Agreement, adopted in December 2015, S. Con.
 Res.
 17, 115th Cong.
 (2017).